AdobeDocs/commerce-admin.en/help/catalog/product-create-configurable.md

 ### Step 5: Save and continue

 This is a good time to save your work.
-In the upper-right corner, click **Save**.
+In the upper-right corner, click **[!UICONTROL Save]**.
 In the next series of steps, you'll set up the configurations for each variation of the product.

 ## Part 2: Adding configurations